Big Ten - Amsel

-There are scattered historic workings in the region, active between the 1900’s and 1930’s, but modern exploration at the Danbo property for example is limited to early-stage surface sampling and a reverse-circulation drilling program in the early 1980’s by Amselco.
+There are scattered historic workings in the region, active between the 1900’s and 1930’s, but modern exploration is limited to early-stage surface sampling and a reverse-circulation drilling program in the early 1980’s by Amselco at the Danbo and Amsel properties.
 Overall, the properties in the Big Ten project are remote and underexplored using modern epithermal gold exploration technologies, but there is road access for cost-effective exploration.

 The Big Ten project is located in Nye County in west-central Nevada.
 It is in the southern part of the Monitor Range, approximately 50 kilometres northeast of Tonopah.

 Cost effective exploration is afforded by road access to the property on Highway 82, with actively used historic ranch and mine roads throughout the property connecting it to the highway.

 Topography is mountainous.
 The main workings at the Danbo property are at an elevation of 7,900 feet, with surrounding ridges and rounded peaks exceeding 8,800 feet.
 Sub-alpine bowls are grassy rangeland with scattered sage and stunted pine and juniper in some places.

 Outcrop is extensive in the sub-alpine areas.
 Where there is cover, colluvium is interpreted to be thin and local in nature.
 Soil profiles are poorly developed; fine, light brown colluvium normally gives way to more rubbly-weathered outcrop material within a metre of depth, or less.

 The Company now owns seven properties along the 20 km length of the Big Ten mineral trend.
 The properties comprise 117 claims in total, covering 2,417 acres.
 Each property is a single, contiguous claim block.
 The individual properties include: